BestTimesToVisit.com Logo

 Walking

-Cambridge is a wonderfully compact city, and many of its most iconic sights are within easy walking distance of each other.
-It's the best way to soak in the atmosphere of the colleges and punting spots.
+Cambridge is a wonderfully compact city, and many of its most famous colleges, museums, and shops are within easy walking distance of each other.
+It's the best way to soak in the atmosphere and discover hidden courtyards.

 Cost:Free

 Tip:Wear comfortable shoes!
-Many of the historic college courtyards have uneven cobblestones.
-Don't be afraid to wander down narrow alleyways ('snickelways') – they often lead to hidden gems.
-Avoid walking in large, noisy groups through college grounds; be mindful of students and residents.
+Many of the historic college grounds have uneven cobblestones.
+Don't be afraid to wander down narrow alleyways – they often lead to the most charming spots.
+Avoid walking in large, noisy groups through college grounds; it's considered disrespectful.

 Cycling

 Cambridge is famously a cycling city, with more bikes than cars in some areas.
-Renting a bike is an excellent way to cover more ground and experience the city like a local.
+Renting a bike is an excellent way to cover more ground and experience the city like a local, especially for reaching areas slightly further out like Grantchester.

-Taxis and ride-sharing services like Uber are readily available for door-to-door convenience, especially for airport transfers or late-night travel.
+Taxis and ride-sharing services are readily available for door-to-door convenience, especially for late-night travel or when carrying heavy luggage.
+Uber and Bolt are the most common ride-sharing apps.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.